NtajiBenbor/Survey-Form/README.md

 *screenshot1: Top half of the survey form.*
 #### Screenshot 2
 ![Referernce image](/images/Survey%20Form-2.png)
-*screenshot1: Bottom-half of the survey form*
+*screenshot2: Bottom-half of the survey form*

 # 5. Tools and Resources
-In the course of building this project i made use of the following tools and resources;
+In the course of building this project, I made use of the following tools and resources;
 - HTML5
 - CSS
 - Color palette from[ htmlcolorcodes.com](https://htmlcolorcodes.com/) :link: